-- 4.2.1 The Guidance for Members on the WIGOS Implementation developed by the Secretariat was presented to the meeting.
-As a part of this presentation, more detailed attention was paid to the GAP analysis that should be a starting point of the whole implementation process together with the implementation of the Rolling Review of Requirements (RRR). - 4.2.2 With the aim to achieve better picture of the current problems and needs of the Members in the Region, the participants were requested to fill in the document "GAP Analysis" presented by the Secretariat.
-The first draft of this analysis should have reflected a situation in their own NMHSs from the perspective of their position in the Service and their terms of reference as a Member of the Sub-Group on IOS.
-During the meeting, the participants from China, India, Japan, Thailand, and Uzbekistan provided their initial GAP analysis, findings of which were used for a specification of the key tasks to be incorporated into R-WIP. - 4.2.3 The Chair further requested all participants to provide the Secretariat with the final version of the GAP analysis by 20 December 2011; in this case, it should be further elaborated by the participants in collaboration with other colleagues of their Institutes whose positions are WIGOS related.
-Findings provided by Members will be analysed and incorporated accordingly into the draft R-WIP submitted to RA II MG session in February/March 2012. - 4.2.4 The meeting agreed that such a Guideline is needed for a successful implementation of WIGOS at a national level.
+- 4.4.1 The Guidance for Members on the WIGOS Implementation developed by the Secretariat was presented to the session.
+As a part of this presentation, more detailed attention was paid to the GAP analysis that should be a starting point of the whole implementation process together with the implementation of the RRR process. - 4.4.2 With the aim to achieve better picture of the current problems and needs of the Members in the Region, the participants were requested to fill in the document "GAP Analysis" presented by the Secretariat.
+The first draft of this analysis (to be available during the session) should have reflected a situation in their own NMHSs from the perspective of their position in the Service and their terms of reference as a Member of the Subgroup on IOS.
+During the session, the participants from China, India, Japan, Thailand, and Uzbekistan provided their initial GAP analysis, findings of which were used for a specification of the key tasks to be incorporated into R-WIP.

+- 4.4.3 The chair further requested all participants to provide the Secretariat with the final version of the GAP analysis by 20 December 2011; in this case, it should be further elaborated by the participants in collaboration with other colleagues of their Institutes whose positions are WIGOS related.
+Findings provided by Members will be analysed and incorporated accordingly into the draft R-WIP submitted to RA II MG session in 2012. - 4.4.4 The session agreed that such a Guideline is needed for a successful implementation of WIGOS at a national level.